AlbertoParravicini/segretini-matplottini/README.md

 [] ranz unused colors/palettes, add some new sample colors (e.g. green used in new plots, pink used in timeseries) [x] add util for arrow of metric
 [x] add util for color palette
+[] add labels below barplots
-[] add image with plot grid inside readme
+[] support for relative performace in barplot (in examples, no need to change API of batplot) [] add image with plot grid inside readme
 [] add list of examples to readme, add images for the pretties ones [] compute_speedup should not mention speedup, and clean API.
 Maybe ranz correct_speedup, and add test